chromasGhost/WebsiteExamples/README.md

 # WebsiteExamples
-Example websites
+Example Websites

-A few HTML/CSS exmaples.
+A few HTML/CSS examples.
 They may also included some javescript and/or JQuery.